 TURNING SPECTATORS INTO CONNECTED FANS: THE FUTURE OF SPONSORSHIP

-The final whistle on the pandemic hasn’t been blown (yet), but the good news: we’re finally ahead on the scoreboard.
-Globally, there are still a few lockdowns and empty stadiums, but for the most part, sports have started coming back and we’re seeing more people cheering on grandstands and celebrating in pubs – and we couldn’t be happier.
+Globally, sports have made a comeback and we’re seeing more people cheering on grandstands and celebrating in pubs – and we couldn’t be happier.

-While it’s been tough going, we’ve come out of this with more digital tricks up our sleeve – and the best part, everyone gets to win if you get both the physical and digital activations right.
+While it’s been tough going for sports fans and brands worldwide, the changing world has meant an evolution in Sports Marketing, which has added some awesome digital tricks to our marketing arsenal.
+And the best part, everyone gets to win if you get both the physical and digital activations right.
 The fans get a better, more connected experience, while sports marketers get richer access to fans wherever they are: stadiums, bars, or at home.
 This leads to more data and more engagement, and that means better ROI.

 But don’t just take our word for this.
 Research shows that a sponsorship investment can yield 10 times the return of a traditional media campaign, and fans are three times more likely to purchase, and twice as likely to recommend a sponsor of a team they love.